VigneshwarRamalingam/Customer_Segmentaion_Analysis/README.md

 ![image](https://github.com/VigneshwarRamalingam/Customer_Segmentaion_Analysis/assets/104707588/b978b80a-2d27-4bee-ac2a-d6cf74dc7cf2)

 ### Exploratory Data Analysis on Customer Segments
-After the data cleaning process, exploratory analysis on the dataset is performed and the following insights are obtained :
+Following the data cleaning procedure, the dataset is subjected to exploratory analysis, which yields the following insights:
-- <b>New vs Old Customers Age Distribution</b><br>
+- <b>Age Distribution of New vs. Old Customers
-  - Most New customers are aged between 40-49 also for Old Customers the most of them are aged between 40-49
+  - The majority of new clients and old customers are both between the ages of 40 and 49.
-  - The lowest number of customers for both the types of customers is present in the age bracket under 20 and above 80 age groups.
+  For both sorts of clients, the age groups under 20 and over 80 had the fewest customers overall.
-  - The automobile company is popular among New Customers among the age groups 20-29 and 40-49.
+  - The car manufacturer is well-liked by new customers in the 40–49 and 20–29 age ranges.
-  - A steep drop in customers is observed in the 30-39 age group among the New Customers<br>
+  - The 30- to 39-year-old age group shows a sharp decline in new clients.(br>
   <table>
   <tr>
     <td><b>Old Customers by Age Distribution</b></td>